On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Numerical results

 on the interval $[0,2\pi]$, subject to the boundary conditions $\alpha_{l,0}=0$, $\alpha_{r,0}=0$, $\alpha_{l,1}=150$ and $\alpha_{r,1}=150$.
 The solution is apparently $\phi(x) = \sin(150x)$.
-However, since the frequency is much higher, this is a worse-conditioned problem than \eqref{eq_sin5x}, and so cannot be solved to full machine precision independent of the choice of algorithm.
-However, our algorithm successfully recovers the solution to within the error permitted by the problem's condition number.
+Because of the high frequency, we do not expect to resolve the function to full machine precision (regardless of the choice of algorithm); however, our algorithm successfully recovers the solution to within the error permitted by the problem's condition number.
 The algorithm was run using $n=15$ Gaussian nodes per subinterval.
-The results are displayed in Tables \ref{errors:sin150}--\ref{residuals:sin150}.
+The results are displayed in Tables \ref{errors:sin150} and \ref{residuals:sin150}.